amandapeterson938/Form2Fly/README.md

 open Form2FlyUI.xcworkspace
 ```

-After xCode opens you will need to update "Signing and Capabilities" so it is under your Team.
+After Xcode opens you will need to update "Signing and Capabilities" so it is under your Team.
 Then you will be able to run it on a physical device.